Skip to main content

 About the Author

 Jay Stringer, LMHC, is a licensed mental health counselor from New York, NY.
-He is the author of Unwanted: How Sexual Brokenness Reveals Our Way to Healing, a book is based on a research study he completed on over 3,800 men and women exploring the key drivers of pornography use.
+He is the author of Unwanted: How Sexual Brokenness Reveals Our Way to Healing, a book based on a research study he completed on over 3,800 men and women exploring the key drivers of pornography use.
 He’s also the creator of the Unwanted Sexual Behavior Self-Assessment that guides individuals to connect the dots between their story and their porn use.
 To learn more about Jay, visit his website: jay-stringer.com.

 Listen to Jay’s interview on Consider Before Consuming, a podcast by Fight the New Drug.